rlangoy/ZedBoard-BareMetal-Examples/Hello06/README.txt

 Hello06
 =========

-Same example as i  Hello04 but implementing printf using the NewLib Library
+Same example as in Hello05 but implementing printf using the NewLib Library
        This allows us to properly display printf("Hello mr %.2f",3.14);

 NewLib